utdata/icj-project-template/README.md

 It is possible to "bake" multiple pages from data and a Nunjucks layout.
 The process requires three things:

 - A Nunjucks layout.
 There is an example in the project: `src/njk/_layouts/detail-book.njk`.
-Data is accessed as `{{ keyvalue }}` as the file and array are set in the config file.
+Data is accessed in the layout through Nunjuckes variables `{{ keyvalue }}` as set int the `project.config.json`  file.
-- A JSON data file saved in `_data`.
+- A JSON data file saved in `src/njk/_data`.
 - Configuration in the `project.config.json` file, which has several requirements:

 ```json